The nonlinear steepest descent method for Riemann-Hilbert problems of low regularity: Abstract

 \section{Abstract}

 We prove a nonlinear steepest descent theorem for Riemann-Hilbert problems with Carleson jump contours and jump matrices of low regularity and slow decay.
 We illustrate the theorem by deriving the long-time asymptotics for the mKdV equation in the similarity sector for initial data with limited decay and regularity.
-Our approach is slightly different from the original approach of Deift and Zhou: By isolating the dominant contributions of the critical points directly in an appropriately rescaled Riemann-Hilbert problem, we find the asymptotics using Cauchy's formula.
-This hopefully leads to a more transparent presentation.

 { {\sc AMS Subject Classification (2010)}: 41A60, 35Q15, 35Q53.}

 { {\sc Keywords}: Nonlinear steepest descent, Riemann-Hilbert problem, asymptotic analysis, long time asymptotics.}